 Number 1 in Midlands for Vocational Education and 12th nationally out of 4000 schools.

-Curriculum focused on Engineering, Mathematics and Science.
+Curriculum focused on Engineering, Mathematics, Science and Business.

 Science GCSE results amongst the highest in the UK.